 The Scientific Committee (SC) supports the visibility of RIPESS Eu members by reinforcing the capacity to develop scientific work dedicated to social solidarity economy, based on and in cooperation with RIPESS Europe members initiatives.
 The SC puts an emphasis that scientific research is being developed inside RIPESS Europe network, and in cooperation with its members.
 It facilitates the cooperation of RIPESS Eu with the education & academic world.

-Actions and participation of the Scientific Committee to RIPESS Eu
+Actions of the Scientific Committee

 Dissemination of the International Manifesto for solidarity economy

 Scholars and researchers from various continents (Africa, America, Asia, Europe) who have been working for a long time with practionners involved in solidarity economy have written and work on disseminating the Manifesto to intepellate public authorities in regard to their support to this emerging economy.
 It is also a tool to help gather ore academics, PHD students and non academic on the basis of a common need for knowledge production dedicated to solidarity economy.
 This Manifesto is about epistemological justice.
 It states the following perspective :